hanpama/pgmg/README.md

 # PGMG

-> This library is in development.
+> This package is in development.
 The API is not stable and may change.

 PostgreSQL Model Generator